 As you’re planning your kitchen garden this year, be sure to add some flowers!
 Brilliantly colored flowers are a perfect accent to the greens, purples, and reds common in the vegetable garden.

-Our top 5 all have a use besides their beauty—from luring beneficial insects to cutting for the table.
+Each of our top five has a use besides beauty—from luring beneficial insects to cutting for the table.
 Four of the five are edible too!
 Be sure to grow edible flowers from seeds yourself.
 Plants purchased at nurseries will likely have been treated with pesticides.

 Calendula officinalis.
 Leaves and petals are edible.